Equal Opportunity in Galatia

 Introduction

-Every organization prohibits harassment and discrimination against people based on race, ethnicity, national origin, religion, socioeconomic status, or gender.
-At first, protection from harassment and discrimination sounds like a good thing.
-Yet, there is an implication that someone has harassed or discriminated against another person.
-These problems occur frequently enough to warrant legal solutions.
-In the context of Paul's letter to the Galatians, equal opportunity coincides with the theme of legalism.
-In other words, God lifted the curse of the Law of Moses to save us from the consequences of sin—especially harassment, discrimination, and inequality (see Gal.
-3:10-14).
+Every organization prohibits harassment or discrimination based on race, ethnicity, national origin, religion, social status, or gender.
+At first, protecting people from harassment and discrimination seems like an obvious good.
+Yet these rules also imply that someone has mistreated another person, and such incidents occur often enough to warrant legal action.
+In his letter to the Galatians, Paul links the idea of equal treatment to the broader theme of legalism.
+He explains that God removed the curse of the Law of Moses to save us from the consequences of sin, especially harassment, discrimination, and inequality (Gal.
+3:10–14).

-Paul's "protected category" clause is not a new idea but a solution to an age-old problem.
-In the letter to the Galatians, Paul of Tarsus wrote, "There is neither Jew nor Gentile, neither slave nor free, nor is there male and female, for you are all one in Christ Jesus" (Gal.
+Paul's "protected category" clause does not introduce a new idea; it offers a solution to a problem that humans have faced for centuries.
+In his letter to the Galatians, the apostle writes, "There is neither Jew nor Gentile, neither slave nor free, nor is there male and female, for you are all one in Christ Jesus" (Gal.
 3:28).
-This verse is comparable to the anti-harassment and non-discrimination policies we are accustomed to hearing in our time.
-Paul informed his first-century audience that God does not exclude anyone from salvation through Christ Jesus based on ethnicity, national origin, religion, socioeconomic status, or gender.
-As Paul wrote elsewhere, there is no favoritism with God (see Rom.
-2:11) because he made all of us in his image (see Gen. 1:27).
-Unfortunately, many people think they can get away with harassment or discrimination while trying to make God a party to their injustice.
+This teaching resembles modern anti-harassment and non-discrimination policies.
+Paul told his first-century audience that God excludes no one from salvation through Christ Jesus based on ethnicity, national origin, religion, social status, or gender.
+Scripture also teaches that God shows no favoritism (Rom.
+2:11), since he made all people in his image (Gen. 1:27).
+Yet some individuals try to justify harassment or discrimination by claiming that God supports such actions, directly contradicting his justice.

 Equal Opportunity "in Christ"

-In his letter to the Romans, Paul wrote how no human being is righteous in God's sight and that all have fallen short of his glory (see Rom.
+In his letter to the Romans, Paul wrote that no human being is righteous in God's sight and that all have fallen short of his glory (Rom.
 3:10).
-Nonetheless, he was neither the first nor the only biblical author to proclaim humanity's dreadfulness before God.
-Psalms 14 and 53 and Ecclesiastes all testify to this unfortunate reality (see Ps.
-14:3; 53:3; Eccl.
+Yet he was neither the first nor the only biblical author to proclaim humanity's shortcomings before God.
+Psalms 14 and 53 and Ecclesiastes all testify to this unfortunate reality (Pss.
+14:3, 53:3; Eccles.
 7:20, 28).
-The psalmist and the author of Ecclesiastes were Israelites, the predecessors to the Jewish people.
-They spoke of fellow Israelites as much as they did their pagan neighbors.
-Not even an Israelite under God's original covenant stood blameless in his sight.
-In his letter to the Galatians, Paul understood that God's purpose for the old covenant was his own, not something the Jewish people deserved.
-No human being deserves God's favor and must seek absolution while admitting our unworthiness to receive it.
-Paul addressed the Galatian church because the Jews and their Judaizing companions believed mere mortals could impress God by their merits.
-God is not astonished whether someone is Jewish or Greek, slave or free, male or female.
-Instead, he delights in our faith no matter what our status is.
+The psalmist and the author of Ecclesiastes spoke about fellow Israelites and their pagan neighbors.
+Not even an Israelite under God's original covenant stood blameless before him.
+In his letter to the Galatians, Paul recognized that God gave the old covenant according to his purpose, not because the Jewish people deserved it.
+No human being earns God's favor; we must seek forgiveness and acknowledge our unworthiness.
+Paul addressed the Galatian church because some Jews and their Judaizing companions believed that mere mortals could impress God by their merits.
+God does not focus on whether someone is Jewish or Greek, slave or free, male or female.
+Instead, he delights in our faith and in our willingness to trust him.

-Paul composed his letter to the Galatians to correct the Judaizers, those who required Christian Gentiles to follow Jewish rites.
-However, his message applied to all Christians.
-The Council of Jerusalem resolved the Judaizing schism that alienated pagan converts from the original Jewish followers of Christ around AD 50 (see Acts 15:1-29).
-Paul had attended this meeting before writing Galatians and successfully debated in favor of the Gentiles before James, brother to Jesus himself.
-Judaizers assumed that Gentiles had to follow Jewish customs as proselytes did.
-However, they incorrectly believed Jesus had come to vindicate Judaism in the eyes of the world, especially the Roman Empire.
-Instead, he came not to justify any religion but to establish a kingdom where all people could worship God in spirit and truth.
+Paul wrote his letter to the Galatians to correct the Judaizers, who insisted that Christian Gentiles follow Jewish rites.
+Yet his message applied to all Christians.
+Around AD 50, the Council of Jerusalem resolved the Judaizing conflict that had alienated pagan converts from the original Jewish followers of Christ (Acts 15:1–29).
+Paul attended this meeting and successfully argued for the Gentiles before James, the brother of Jesus.
+The Judaizers assumed Gentiles had to adopt Jewish customs just as proselytes did.
+They also wrongly believed that Jesus came to uphold Judaism in the eyes of the world, notably the Roman Empire.
+In truth, Jesus came not to justify any religion but to establish a kingdom where all people could worship God in spirit and truth.

 Differences "in Christ"

-When we read Galatians 3:28, we must understand Paul's message in his intended original context.
-Sometimes, modern readers assume the "in Christ" clause allows for removing all ethnic, religious, socioeconomic, and gender categories.
-Paul meant that God does not favor any of them, but each still plays a role within the church.
-As for ethnic, national, or religious differences, each can prove destructive as they are complementary.
-Christians from around the globe worship God in spirit and truth (see John 4:23-24), each in their own musical and artistic offerings.
-African–American churches remind us of God's deliverance from slavery and oppression, as they have long adopted the Exodus narrative as their history.
-The underground churches of China give us a feel for how the early believers survived Roman persecution.
-Even religious differences allow us to reflect on common truths.
-Theologians have long perceived how Jewish tradition, Roman jurisprudence, and Greek philosophy have influenced how Christians formulate doctrine.
-Even socioeconomic differences benefit Christians, as wealthy patrons can fund the existence of churches while those who survive with less demonstrate that happiness and success do not require material abundance.
-Gender reflects both the economic and social models of the Trinity (see Eph.
-5:21-33).
-In summary, we cannot ignore these categories without misrepresenting God himself.
+When we read Galatians 3:28, we need to see Paul's message in its original context.
+Some modern readers think "in Christ" wipes out all ethnic, religious, socioeconomic, and gender differences.
+Paul shows us that God does not favor any of these, yet each still matters within the church.
+Ethnic, national, or religious differences can even strengthen our faith.
+Christians around the world worship God in spirit and truth (John 4:23–24), each with their own music and art.
+African-American churches remind us of God's deliverance from slavery, while underground churches in China show how believers survived persecution.
+Religious traditions reveal shared truths, as Jewish teachings, Roman law, and Greek philosophy shaped Christian doctrine.
+Socioeconomic differences also serve the church: wealthy supporters fund ministries, while those with less show that joy and faith do not depend on money.
+In short, we cannot ignore these distinctions without misrepresenting God himself.

 Baptism "in Christ"

-Biblical scholars generally consider Galatians 3:28 a first-century baptismal formula Paul incorporated to make a point (see "Baptism: Immersed in Christ").
-From the start, these believers learned that salvation is available to everyone.
-If baptism is a covenant, then Galatians 3:28 conveys how individuals receive God's condition of equality and opportunity to receive salvation.
-The "in Christ" clause implies that all believers are united with Jesus.
-To be one with Jesus is to transcend the material world's arbitrary categories of ethnicity, religion, socioeconomic status, and gender.
-The baptismal covenant of Galatians 3:28 symbolizes a return to paradisal creation.
-Before the fateful decision of Adam and Eve to disobey God, there were no such barriers among humankind.
-They result from the curse, in which God sentenced Adam to hard labor and Eve to painful childbirth and subjugation.
-Because the resurrection of Jesus makes all things new, he reverses the curse of Adam and Eve in baptism.
-As a result, we Christians identify ourselves foremost with Christ, not by race, ethnicity, nationality, socioeconomic status, or gender.
+Biblical scholars often see Galatians 3:28 as a first-century baptismal formula that Paul used to make a point (see "Baptism: Immersed in Christ").
+From the start, these believers understood that salvation is available to everyone.
+Baptism acts as a covenant, and Galatians 3:28 shows how individuals receive God's gift of equality and the opportunity for salvation.
+The phrase "in Christ" means that all believers unite with Jesus.
+To be one with him is to rise above the world's divisions of ethnicity, religion, socioeconomic status, and gender.
+This baptismal covenant points back to the original creation in paradise.
+Before Adam and Eve disobeyed God, humankind knew no such barriers.
+Those divisions came through the curse—hard labor for Adam and painful childbirth and subjugation for Eve.
+Through Jesus' resurrection, God makes all things new and reverses that curse in baptism.
+Because of this, Christians identify themselves first and foremost with Christ, not by race, ethnicity, nationality, wealth, or gender.

-Galatians is consistent with Paul's messages to other churches, especially Rome.
-Thus, the baptismal formula of Galatians derives from Paul's view of justification.
-God does not consider anyone righteous according to their own merits and not their race, status, or gender.
-Justification happens through Jesus, whose righteousness covers the unrighteousness of humankind.
-Although race and ethnicity, race, and gender are biological categories, the unequal values that human beings attach make them sinful.
-Other categories, such as nationality and socioeconomic status, are arbitrary burdens God never intended.
-Whether natural or unnatural, God loves all people and does not see them for their quality, shameful or otherwise.
-The righteous are justified by faith through Jesus (see Rom.
+Galatians aligns with Paul's messages to other churches, especially the church in Rome.
+The baptismal formula in Galatians reflects Paul's understanding of justification.
+God does not see anyone as righteous based on their race, status, or gender.
+Instead, justification comes through Jesus, whose righteousness covers humanity's sin.
+While race, ethnicity, and gender are natural differences, the unequal value humans attach to them turns them into sins.
+Other distinctions, like nationality and wealth, are arbitrary burdens that God never intended.
+Whether natural or imposed, God loves all people and does not judge them by their status or shortcomings.
+The righteous receive justification by faith through Jesus (Rom.
 5:1).

 Conclusion